marsgard/marsgard/README.md

 **Where the server stands today.** For signed-in colonists the shard is the referee: node hp and respawn, loot rolls, XP, credits, cargo, the bank, Depot trades, recipes, placement, quest rewards and wrecks all resolve on the server from its own copy of the client's numbers, and the client renders the answer.
-Still client-side, and the next to move: movement integration, O₂ and suit drain, drone AI.
+Still client-side, and the next to move: drone AI, and movement integration from intents (today the server refuses any step a colonist could not have walked, and drains O₂ and suit against the position it accepted).
 Anonymous colonists keep the solo simulation in their browser and are refereed for nothing, which is why the card pages still say what they say.

 **Anti-cheat, in short.** Movement is integrated server side at the colonist's real speed